kparc/mb/README.md

         ret
 ```

+>> the crucial observation here is that the probability of a catastrophic trip to RAM is determinidtivslly `0.`.

-3. try them both on your hardware using your compiler:
+3. seeing is beliebing. try them both on your hardware using your compiler:

 ```sh
 $ git clone https://github.com/kparc/mb && cd mb && make